top of page

 Choosing between Remote Online Notarization (RON) and a mobile notary can be confusing—especially when speed, legality, and document acceptance all matter.
 Both notarization methods are valuable, but they serve different purposes depending on the document, the signer’s situation, and the receiving authority.

-At Mobile Notaries of SWFL, we provide both RON and mobile notary services across all cities and counties of Southwest Florida, helping clients choose the right option the first time.
-This guide breaks down when RON is the best solution and when a mobile notary is the safer or required choice.
+At Mobile Notaries of SWFL, we provide both RON and mobile notary services across Southwest Florida, helping clients choose the right option the first time.

 Comparison of RON versus mobile notary services